 The District was established on June 22, 2018 by St. Johns County, Florida Ordinance 2018-026 as later amended by St. Johns County, Florida Ordinance 2019-71, under the Uniform Community Development District Act of 1980, Chapter 190, Florida Statutes, as amended (the "Act"), as a Community Development District.
 The District was established for the purposes of financing and managing the acquisition, construction, maintenance and operation of the infrastructure necessary for community development within its jurisdiction.
-The District is governed by a five-member Board of Supervisors, who are elected for terms of four years.
+The District amended its boundaries by contracting approximately 0.01777 acres and expanding by approximately 96.96 acres on November 5, 2019, such that the amended District boundaries encompass approximately 983.88 acres.
+The District is governed by a five-member Board of Supervisors.
 The District operates within the criteria established by Chapter 190, Florida Statutes.
 The Board has the responsibility for assessing and levying assessments, approving budgets, exercising control over facilities and properties, controlling the use of funds generated by the District, approving the hiring and firing of key personnel, and financing improvements.

 The reporting entity for the District includes all functions of government in which the District's Board exercises oversight responsibility.
 Oversight responsibility includes, but is not limited to, financial interdependency, designation of management, significant ability to influence operations and accountability for fiscal matters.
-As required by GAAP, these financial statements present the River's Edge II Community Development District (the primary government) as a stand-alone government.
+As required by GAAP, these financial statements present the Rivers Edge II Community Development District (the primary government) as a stand-alone government.